DD airs documentary on lesbians, bisexuals and transmen

-Titled 'Purple Skies', it is made with a grant from Public Service Broadcasting Trust
+Titled 'Purple Skies', the film, which highlights the faced by women who are lesbians, bisexuals and transmen was made with a grant from Public Service Broadcasting Trust

 While there is still a raging debate about the screening of the Nirbhaya documentary, the national television channel screened the second part of documentary Purple Skies’s on Saturday afternoon.
 Directed by Sridhar Rangayan, the documentary is about the exploitation faced by women who are lesbians, bisexuals and transmen.